zchee/golang-wiki/Modules.md

 The brief rationale (also from [#25922](https://github.com/golang/go/issues/25922#issuecomment-402918061)):

-> I think the tools.go file is in fact the best practice for tool dependencies, certainly for Go 1.11.
+> I think the tools.go file is, in fact, the best practice for tool dependencies, certainly for Go 1.11.
 >
 > I like it because it does not introduce new mechanisms.
 >